 1.2.1.
 In case a lamp (function) uses filament technology only, a lamp (function) is deemed to comply with the corresponding intensity requirements at all points in time, if the values measured after photometric stability are compliant.

 1.2.2.
-In case a lamp (function) uses gas-discharge technology only, a lamp (function) is deemed to comply with the corresponding intensity requirements at all points in time, if the values according to Table A8-1 and the values measured after photometric stability are compliant.

-1.2.2.
 In case a lamp (function) uses LED technology only, a lamp (function) is deemed to comply with the corresponding intensity requirements at all points in time, if the values measured at 1 minute after activation and after photometric stability are compliant.

 1.2.3.
 In case of doubt (e.g. unexpected run-up behaviour), the corresponding minimum intensity requirements of a lamp (function) are additionally tested and checked for compliance at all points in time starting at the corresponding point in time listed in Table A8-1 and ending when photometric stability is reached.